McIlroy Clinches Race To Dubai Title With DP World Tour Championship Win - UrduPoint

 The four-time major champion broke down on live television when asked what it meant to equal Ballesteros' record.

 "It's really cool.
 I think everyone knows what Seve means to European golf.
-In the European Ryder Cup locker room, all we have are quotes of Seve," said McIlroy.
+In the European Ryder Cup locker room, all we have are quotes of Seve," said McIlroy, who is now two behind all-time record holder Colin Montgomerie's tally of eight.

 "We had a Seve shirt from 1995 when he played his last Ryder Cup in our changing room last year...
 For me to be mentioned in the same breath as Seve, I am very proud."